linglingxiansen/NavA3/README.md

 ```

 ## Run

+1. Use 3d scanner app to construct your 3d scene and top-down map

+2. Change the x_min, y_min, x_max, y_max for different rooms in the navia3_english.py

-Connect your realman robot and run navia3_english.py
+3. Connect your realman robot and run navia3_english.py